-and since for each of the periods covered by each of the provisions of the Contract listed the Maximum Amount under this Guarantee Agreement will be reduced after which the Guarantee will be notified in writing that the Contractor has complied with some or all of the obligations guaranteed under the corresponding provision of the Contract listed above in Section 3.1 of this document, and this notification must be signed by an authorised signatory of the State, which signature may not be unjustly withheld, and this will be accepted as conclusive evidence that the events described in it occurred and that the Maximum Amount is duly reduced.
-The notification will indicate the amount to which the Amount should be reduced.
+The Maximum amount shall be reduced as a function of the sums expended that are related to the First Exploration Sub-Period minimum work obligations as described above, to the degree that they are complete.
+The State shall notify the Contractor when the Contractor has complied with some or all of the obligations guaranteed under the corresponding provision of the Contract listed above in Section 3.1 of this Guarantee Agreement, and this notification must be signed by an authorised signatory of the State, which signature may not be unjustly withheld or delayed, and this will be accepted as conclusive evidence that the events described in it occurred and that the Maximum Amount is duly reduced.
+The notification will indicate the amount to which the Maximum Amount should be reduced.
 The Guarantor will have the right to consider this amount as conclusive and the Guarantee Agreement will be deemed to be immediately reduced by this amount following receipt by the Guarantor of this notification for the particular period applicable to the provision of the Contract in particular.
-After entering the following period of the Contract and in the event that operations must be performed under the following provision of the Contract listed above in this Section 3.1, the Maximum Amount will be reincorporated in the Maximum Amount required for this period of the Contract in particular.

 Section 3.2 Claim procedure.
-In the event of breach by the Contractor in the performance of any of the obligations guaranteed under this agreement, in order to submit a claim under this Guarantee Agreement, the State or its duly authorised attorney must notify the Guarantor in writing of the amount owed and of the other points provided in (a) to (d) below, and the Guarantor, within a period of ten (10) Working Days, will pay or will cause payment in immediately available funds of the said amount as notified, in Dollars, to the bank account or other destination in [insert jurisdiction] designated by the State and without any compensation or reduction of this amount with respect to any claim that the Contractor may have at the time or subsequently.
+In the event of breach by the Contractor in the performance of any of the obligations guaranteed under this Guarantee Agreement, in order to submit a claim under this Guarantee Agreement, the State or its duly authorised attorney must notify the Guarantor in writing of the amount owed and of the other points provided in (a) to (d) below, and the Guarantor, within a period of ten (10) Working Days, will pay or will cause payment in immediately available funds of the said amount as notified, in Dollars, to the bank account or other destination designated by the State-and without any compensation or reduction of this amount with respect to any claim that the Contractor may have at the time or subsequently.
 The State will supply to the Guarantor, at the address of the Guarantor included in Section 4.2, a written notification, signed by an authorised representative of the State (the "Notification") of breach by the Contractor with respect to its obligations established in the Contract, specifically indicating:

-- (a) the clause(s) allegedly breached, - (b) that the Contractor has failed to make timely payment or perform in a timely manner all or some of its obligations under the Contract, - (c) a description of the obligations breached and the amount that the Contractor must pay as a consequence of said breach, and

-(d) that the Contractor has not paid to the State the amount claimed, that the State has notified the Contractor in writing of the lack of payment or breach and was informed of the intention of the State to enforce this Guarantee Agreement.
+- (a) the clause(s) allegedly breached, - (b) that the Contractor has failed to make timely payment or perform in a timely manner all or some of its obligations under the Contract. - (c) a description of the obligations breached and the amount that the Contractor must pay as a consequence of said breach, and - (d) that the Contractor has not paid to the State the amount claimed, that the State has notified the Contractor in writing of the lack of payment or breach and was informed of the intention of the State to enforce this Guarantee Agreement.